By Dunia P. Zongwe, François Butedi and Phebe Mavungu Clément

 The second chapter lists economic, social and cultural rights.
 It opens by proclaiming that private property is sacred (article 34).
 It continues by laying down the right to work (article 36) and freedom of association (article 37), the right to form trade unions (article 38) and the right to strike (article 39).
 The second chapter also protects rights relating to the family.
 It recognizes that the family, the basic cell of the human community, is organized so as to ensure its unity, stability and protection.
 It declares that everybody has the right to marry, to choose a person of the opposite sex as spouse and to raise a family (article 40).
 It protects the rights of the child (articles 41 and 42), the elderly and the disabled (article 49).
 Other important socio-economic rights in the 2006 Constitution include the right to health and to food security (article 47); the right to housing, water and electricity (article 48); and the right to culture and to intellectual, artistic, scientific and technological creation (article 46).
 The bill of rights provides for the right to free education (articles 43, 44 and 45).
-In August 2010, the government announced that it would give free access to primary education gradually.

 The third chapter of Title II of the 2006 Constitution contains a protection regime for group or peoples’ rights.
 It protects the rights and legitimate interests of Congolese citizens and confers on foreign nationals legally on Congolese soil the same rights and freedoms as Congolese citizens, except for political rights (article 50).
 The state ensures the harmonious and peaceful coexistence of ethnic groups in the DRC (article 51).
 It protects the rights of Congolese citizens to peace and security (article 52), to a clean environment (articles 53 and 54), to the enjoyment of their national resources (articles 58, 56 and 57) and to the common patrimony of humankind (article 59).